-For example, our microbiota makes a significant amount of the B vitamins, via a process called vitamin synthesis.
+For example, our microbiota makes a significant number of the B vitamins, via a process called vitamin synthesis.
 Among other things, B vitamins are vital for converting nutrients into energy, producing DNA, red blood cells or protecting cells by acting as antioxidants.

 Have you heard about Vitamin K2?
 Chances are, you haven’t but scientists believe it could be the missing link between food and certain diseases.
 Specifically, studies have shown that Vitamin K2 increases the calcification of bones and decreases the calcification of blood vessels and the kidneys.
 More calcium in bones leads to stronger bones and less calcium in blood vessels decreases your risk of developing heart disease.

 The interesting part is that we can’t get Vitamin K2 directly from food.
-The bacteria in our gut makes it by sourcing building blocks from certain food we eat, including meat, eggs and fermented food.
+The bacteria in our gut makes it by sourcing building blocks from certain food we eat, including meat, pasture raised eggs and fermented food.